paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 **(g) Authorization of appropriations** There are authorized to be appropriated $4,000,000 for each of fiscal years 2014 through 2018 to carry out the provisions of this section.

-**(h) Technical assistance** Up to 12 percent of the amount appropriated under subsection (g) of this section for each fiscal year shall be used by the Attorney General for technical assistance costs under this section.
+**(h) Technical assistance** Up to 12 percent of the amount appropriated under subsection (g) for each fiscal year shall be used by the Attorney General for technical assistance costs under this section.

 ### Statutory Notes